fayizferosh/btech-mini-project/README.md

 | 9 | Locking | $\color{green}{Passed}$ |
 | 10 | Wrong Passcode | $\color{green}{Passed}$ |

-Since out of 10 tests, the prototype only failed about twice, therefore we can conclude that the design is about 80% - 90% reliable.
-Since we are developing the prototype, we are sure that we we'll be able to make tremendous progress.
+Since out of 10 tests, the prototype only failed about twice, therefore I can conclude that the design is about 80% - 90% reliable.
+Since I are developing the prototype, I are sure that I I'll be able to make tremendous progress.

 ### Simulation

-We simulated the prototype by replacing the microcontroller with Arduino Uno board since, we're using Arduino on breadboard which is not available for simulation in Proteus 8 Professional.
-Also for simulation the DTMF Decoder Module was also not available in Proteus 8 Professional so we used an alternative setup from a site Foros de Electronica a spanish Electronics Forum which is available in the reference.
+I simulated the prototype by replacing the microcontroller with Arduino Uno board since, I're using Arduino on breadboard which is not available for simulation in Proteus 8 Professional.
+Also for simulation the DTMF Decoder Module was also not available in Proteus 8 Professional so I used an alternative setup from a site Foros de Electronica a spanish Electronics Forum which is available in the reference.
 The prototype simulation worked out fine, which helped us ensure that our code is correct and working.

 | ![Picture15](https://github.com/fayizferosh/btech-mini-project/assets/63997454/d5c2416e-f0ef-4c71-a031-b730f9820622) |
 |:--:|